What Is Estate Planning?

 Symmes Law Group is experienced in helping clients with the administration of a decedent’s estate and getting a personal representative or administrator appointed to a probate case in order to start the probate process.
 Furthermore Symmes Law Group can help the personal representative or administrator sell real estate, transfer assets to beneficiaries, and navigate probate court as needed.

-If you have any questions about what needs to be done after a death in your family, contact Symmes Law Group, LLC for a free consultation.
+If you have any questions about what needs to be done after a death in your family, you can call at (206) 682-7975 to schedule your free initial consultation to learn more.